 Czechs beat Slovenia 5-1, Sweden routs Italy at ice hockey

-The win moved the 2010 champion into second place in Group B, one point above Switzerland and two behind leader Canada, which is chasing a third straight title and record-equalizing 27th overall.
+The win moved the 2010 champion into second place in Group B, two points behind leader Canada, which is chasing a third straight title.

-Center Elias Lindholm scored his fifth goal of the tournament as nine-time champion Sweden moved up to second in Group A by crushing last-placed Italy 8-1 at the Lanxess arena, netting five goals in the third period and sharing the goals around.
+Center Elias Lindholm scored his fifth of the tournament as nine-time champion Sweden moved up to second in Group A by crushing last-placed Italy 8-1.

 Sweden's other goals came from Victor Rask, defensemen Philip Holm and Jonas Brodin, Linus Omark, Carl Klingberg, Joel Eriksson Ek, and John Klingberg.
 Center William Nylander had three assists while Lindholm assisted Rask.